Muscle car: Australia

+Origins

-The first Australian-designed car to be marketed as a performance model was the 1963 Holden EH S4 model, of which 120 road cars were produced so that the model could be eligible to compete at the 1963 Armstrong 500 motor race at Bathurst.
+The first Australian-designed car to be marketed as a performance model was the 1963 Holden EH S4 model, of which 120 road cars were produced to homologate it for the 1963 Armstrong 500 motor race at Bathurst.
 The EH S4 was powered by an upgraded version of the standard six-cylinder engine, enlarged to 179 cuin and producing 90 kW.
 In 1964, the Ford Falcon (XM) became available with an enlarged 200 cuin "Super Pursuit" version of the standard six-cylinder engine, which produced 90 kW.

 In 1965, the Chrysler Valiant AP6 became the first Australian car to be available with a V8 engine.
 This optional engine was the 273 cuin version of the Chrysler LA engine, which produced 135 kW and was imported from the United States.
 The first Australian-designed Ford to be available with a V8 was the 1966 Ford Falcon (XR), with a 289 cuin version of the Ford Windsor engine (imported from the United States), which produced 200 bhp.
 The first Holden to be available with a V8 was the 1968 Holden HK, with a 307 cuin version of the Chevrolet small-block V8 (imported from the United States) which produced 210 bhp.
 Later that year, a 327 cuin version of the engine became available in the Holden HK Monaro GTS 327 coupe.

-The pinnacle of 1970s Australian muscle cars were the 1971–1972 Ford Falcon GTHO, Holden Monaro 350, and Chrysler Valiant Charger R/T (the smaller Holden Torana GTR was also a successful performance car of the era, but it is not considered a muscle car due to its prioritisation of lighter weight over outright power output).
+The pinnacle of 1970s Australian muscle cars were the 1971–1972 Ford Falcon GTHO, Holden Monaro 350, and Chrysler Valiant Charger R/T (the smaller Holden Torana GTR was also a successful performance car of the era, but it is not considered a muscle car due to its prioritization of lighter weight over outright power output).
 The Ford Falcon (XY) GTHO Phase III model was powered by a 351 cuin version of the Ford Cleveland V8 engine, officially rated at 300 bhp, but estimated to produce between 350–380 bhp.
 The Holden HQ Monaro GTS 350 was powered by a 350 cuin version of the Chevrolet small-block V8 producing 275 bhp.
 The Chrysler Valiant Charger R/T E49 model was powered by a 265 cuin version of the Chrysler Hemi-6 six-cylinder engine producing 302 bhp.

+Supercar scare

-In 1972, production of Australian muscle cars saw a setback when the Supercar scare caused Ford, Holden, and Chrysler to cease development of upcoming performance models, due to government pressure.
+In 1972, the production of Australian muscle cars saw a setback when the supercar scare caused Ford, Holden, and Chrysler to cease development of upcoming performance models, due to government pressure.
 The Australian muscle car models produced during the 1970s later consisted of the limited production 1977–1978 Holden Torana (LX) A9X option and the 1978–1979 Ford Falcon (XC) Cobra model, both created as homologation models for Group C touring car racing.
 These were less powerful than their predecessors.